-I received my MA and PhD in Industrial-Organizational Psychology from The University of Akron in 2005.
-In 1998 I received my BSc from McGill University where my research training was in Social Psychology and Social Cognition.
-I have taught courses in Organizational Surveys, Organizational Psychology, Social Psychology, Developmental Psychology, Research Methods, Motivation, and Psychometrics, varyingly at undergraduate, MS/MBA, international executive MS (Singapore, Taiwan), and doctoral levels.
-I am currently an Associate Professor of Psychology at Baruch College and on the doctoral faculty at the Graduate Center of the City University of New York.
+Dr. Naidoo received his MA and PhD in Industrial-Organizational Psychology from The University of Akron in 2005.
+In 1998 he received his BSc from McGill University where his research training was in Social Psychology and Social Cognition.
+Dr. Naidoo is currently an Associate Professor of Psychology at Baruch College and doctoral faculty at the Graduate Center of the City University of New York.

-My consulting experience includes work in the areas of training and assessment, performance management, and survey design, in organizations in both the US and Canada.
-I specialize in the application of advanced psychometric and statistical methods to measurement issues in organizations.
+Dr. Naidoo's consulting experience includes work in the areas of training and assessment, performance management, and survey design, in organizations in both the US and Canada.
+He specializes in the application of advanced psychometric and statistical methods to measurement issues in organizations.

-My approach to research in I/O Psychology flows from my training in the more basic experimental social cognitive perspective.
-In general, I am interested in understanding human behavior in work contexts by making use of social psychological and social cognitive theories.
-My research concerns a variety of organizational phenomena including leadership, motivation, burnout, organizational justice, performance appraisal, self-regulation, decision making, and attitude measurement.
+Dr. Naidoo's approach to research in I/O Psychology flows from his training in experimental social cognition.
+In general, he is interested in understanding human behavior in work contexts by making use of social psychological and social cognitive theories.
+His research targets a variety of organizational phenomena including leadership, motivation, burnout, employee engagement, organizational justice, performance appraisal, self-regulation, decision making, and attitude measurement.

-Much of my recent research has focused on leadership processes.
-I conceptualize leadership as a form of social influence that involves characteristics of the leader, of the follower, of the leader-follower dyad, and of the overall social context in which leadership takes place.
+Much of Dr. Naidoo's recent research has focused on leadership processes.
+He conceptualizes leadership as a form of social influence that involves characteristics of the leader, of the follower, of the leader-follower dyad, and of the broader social context in which leadership takes place.
 One specific research interest is the emotional and motivational aspects of leader-follower relationships, an exciting and burgeoning area of research in I/O Psychology.

-Current projects include: 1) the examination of how leader verbal and nonverbal communications elicit motivational orientations in followers which influence their subsequent work performance, 2) examining the implications of differences in dyadic leader-follower relationships within work teams on team performance and development, 3) the effects of individual motivational dispositions on workplace health and learning.
+Current projects include: 1) the examination of how leader verbal and nonverbal communications elicit motivational orientations in followers which influence their subsequent work performance, 2) examining the implications of differences in dyadic leader-follower relationships within work teams on team performance and development, 3) exploring the effects of individual motivational dispositions on workplace health, learning, and engagement.

-Students interested in joining my lab are encouraged to contact me:
+Students interested in joining Dr. Naidoo's lab are encouraged to contact him: